-

 Why study finance at UNH?

 The business administration finance major at UNH will give you the knowledge and analytical skills necessary to make informed financial decisions for yourself and the organizations you’ll work for.
-The program exposes you to the two main two core areas of finance —investments and corporate finance —while allowing you to specialize in one of three tracks: real estate, analytics and quantitative finance, or financial analyst create a personalized and integrative course of study.
-The job outlook for Paul College graduates with a business administration major and finance option finance major is strong, and starting and mid-career salaries are typically among the highest of all majors at the university.
+The program exposes you to the two main two core areas of finance —investments and corporate finance —while allowing you to further study functional areas of finance and explore interdisciplinary topics in more electives.
+The job outlook for UNH Paul College graduates with a business administration finance major is strong, and starting and mid-career salaries are typically among the highest of all majors at the university.
+4 + 1 accelerated option: As an undergraduate student you can take graduate level courses to save time and tuition, giving you a jump-start on a fast track to complete a UNH master's in finance with only one more year or even shorter.

 Potential Careers